jolevesq/fgpa-apgf/samples/help/en-CA.md

 # Map - Extents and Levels of Detail

 This section is used to define the tile schemas for your viewer application.
-For each tile schema, a spatial reference systems must be defined in the _Spatial Extents Sets_ section.
+For each tile schema, a spatial reference system must be defined in the _Spatial Extents Sets_ section.
 Again, for each tile schema, levels of detail (LODs) must be defined in the _Levels of Detail Sets_ section.
 For this, an ESRI tile cache layer must be used to retrieve the list of LODs from.
 Each LOD corresponds to a map at a given scale or resolution.
 Therefore each basemap linked to a tile schema must share the same spatial extent and LODs.